comnamu18/comnamu18/README.md

 ## Hello World 👋

-🔭 I’m currently working on AI based Prototyping in KaKao Enterprise.
+🔭 I’m currently working on making AI API Service in KaKao Enterprise.

-🌱 I’m currently learning Full Stack Deep Learning.

 📫 How to reach me: comnamu18@gmail.com